5 Best Georgetown Tours in Washington DC

 Food Tour| ©James Schwartz

-The foodie tour in Georgetown takes about 3 hours and costs about 69 €.
+The foodie tour of Georgetown takes about 3 hours and costs approximately $69.
 This includes tastings at the different restaurants you will visit.
-In addition, the guide will take the opportunity to explain historical facts about the streets as well as the food.
-The food tastings include vegan options, tastings and pairings with alcoholic and non-alcoholic beverage options.
+In addition the guide will take the opportunity to explain historical facts about both the streets and the food.
+Food tastings include vegan options, tastings and pairings with alcoholic and non-alcoholic beverage options.

 Details of interest